-Small Group
+Small Group Members

-- Danielle Baumgartner Midwest Regional Genetics Network
+- Danielle Baumgartner, Midwest Regional Genetics Network

 - Andrea Durst, MS, DrPH, LCGC, Co-Chair of APHA Genomics Education Workgroup, University of Pittsburgh MPH Program